7 Skin-Quenching Tips for Winter

 4. Drink more Water

 Okay I realize this is kind of an obvious one here, but if you're concerned about chapped lips or dry skin oftentimes you can see the quickest improvement from drinking more water.
 I'm awful about getting in my daily 8 glasses and the time of year I notice it most is, well, right about now.
-The end of winter.
+Winter.
 So drink your H20 and your skin will thank you!
 And I will be trying to take my own advice!

 5. Keep your circulation going